 - Focus on credentialing and competency.
 How does credentialing relate to competency?
 How do education and experience interact with the effects of certification?

-- Focus on credentialing criteria.
+- Focus on the relationship between credentialing and patient outcomes.
 Which standards influence which outcomes?
 What are the critical relationships?

 - Address the gaps in the credentialing research literature.
 What research is needed to build knowledge in areas that have seldom been studied?